Published: 28th March 2024

 The BBFC's all time favourite Easter eggs in films

-As a Compliance Officer, watching lots of different films and TV, you have to be very observant.
-Did you know that even a small message in the background of a film could change the whole age rating?
+As a BBFC Compliance Officer, you have to be very observant when watching all content.
+Of course they’re always looking for the obvious things, but did you know even a small message in the background of a film could affect the age rating?

 Toy Story 3